Ulauncher/Ulauncher/README.md

     python3-xdg
   ```

-### Build and Run
+### How to build, run and contribute
-1. `$ ./ul init-dev-env` installs Ulauncher data to `~/.local/share/ulauncher/`
+1. Fork the repo and clone your fork locally.
+1. Create a new branch for your PR
-1. `$ ./ul dev-container` will take you into a Docker container from which you can run build and test scripts.
+1. Run `$ ./ul dev-container` to take you into a Docker container from which you can run build and test scripts.
 Use `sudo -E ./ul dev-container` if your user is not in the `docker` group.
-1. `root@container: # ./ul build-preferences` build preferences UI in JS/HTML
+1. Build the preferences UI from inside the docker container: `root@container: # ./ul build-preferences`
+1. Make your changes to the code
+1. Run the app `$ ./ul run`
-1. `root@container: # ./ul test` runs linter, type checker, and unit tests
+1. Write unit tests and check if all tests pass using `root@container: # ./ul test` command (preferably from inside the container)
-1. `$ ./ul run` runs the app

-Check out output of `./ul` to find more useful commands.
+1. Create a pull request (provide the relevant information suggested by the template)

+For GTK-related issues you may want to check out [Useful Resources for a Python GTK Developer](https://github.com/Ulauncher/Ulauncher/wiki/Resources-for-a-Python-GTK-Developer).

+If you have any questions, feel free to ask in a Github issue.

+`./ul` lists more commands (note that many of them are only useful to the maintainers).

 ### License